sonusainju/Node_ComIT/docs/11-express.md

   ```
 - Now we have the superheroes images in our static assets folder
 - We want to create a homepage with some superheores picture and name
-- Then we can create a superheroe description page
+- Then we can create a superhero description page
 - Start by creating a superheroes array in the root route handler
 - index.js